Vegan dinners can be affordable, filling, and surprisingly easy to make at home.

 A warm, comforting stew made with lentils and simple vegetables.

-Everything cooks in one pot, which keeps both the cooking and the cleanup easy.
-The lentils make the stew hearty and satisfying.
+Everything cooks in one pot, which keeps both the cooking and cleanup easy.

 Ingredients